thinkards/2020-voting/README.md

 [Ballot Tracker](https://app.sos.nh.gov/Public/AbsenteeBallot.aspx)

 **Voter Registration Deadline(s)**: In Person: November 3, 2020.
 Before November 3, 2020, the last day to register is the last meeting of the Supervisors of the Checklist.
-The supervisors meet once, 6-1October 31, 2020 Check your town/city website, or call your clerk's office for the date, time, and location of the Supervisor's meeting, By Mail: Received between 6 and 13 days before November 3, 2020, depending on which town you live in, Online: N/A
+The supervisors meet once, 6-13 days before the Election Day.
+Check your town/city website, or call your clerk's office for the date, time, and location of the Supervisor's meeting, By Mail: October 21, 2020, Online: N/A

 **Election Day Registration?**: If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time on November 3, 2020.
 Simply go to your regular polling place or early voting site to register and vote.
 Voters should bring a valid photo ID to vote.
 Voters that do not bring a valid photo ID execute a challenged voter affidavit form and will later receive a letter requesting confirmation they voted.
 Contact your Local Election Office for questions about the process or identification requirements.